Does Homeowners Insurance Cover Structural Damage?

 Does Home Insurance Cover Structural Problems?

-Yes, homeowners insurance typically covers structural damage if it's caused by a sudden and unexpected event.
-This protection falls under your policy’s dwelling coverage, which includes your home’s foundation, walls, roof and other attached structures.
+Yes, homeowners insurance usually covers structural damage if a sudden and unexpected event causes it.
+This protection falls under your policy’s dwelling coverage, which covers your home’s foundation, walls, roof and other attached structures.
 For example, you’re covered if:

 • A fire damages your home’s structural integrity